 This class focuses on problem solving and policy-making in both the public and private sectors of the justice system, with emphasis on evaluative and qualitative approaches.
 It explores agency goal setting and policy implementation in consonance with the political climate and societal priorities.
 Also, bureaucracy obstacles are considered, and a critical examination of various decision-making models and theories is offered.

 |JLA 520 Seminar in Law Enforcement Administration||3 SH|

-This course examines the fundamentals of management as applied to the field of law enforcement, with a specific focus on the need for law enforcement improvement through the management of change.
-Special attention is given to the latest developments in administration and management as they apply to law enforcement operations, both at the supervisory and administrative levels.
+This course examines the fundamentals of management as applied to the field of law-enforcement, with a specific focus on the need for law enforcement improvement through the management of change.
+Special attention is given to the latest developments in administration and management as they apply to law-enforcement operations, both at the supervisory and administrative levels.

 |JLA 550 Special Issues in Judicial and Correctional Administration||3 SH|

-A survey and discussion of the problems surrounding judicial and correctional administration.
+This course is a survey and discussion of the problems surrounding judicial and correctional administration.
 Students will be exposed to both internal and external constraints with an emphasis on current trends and directions relative to public policy.
 Focus on the relationship between theory and practice will be the central theme of the course.

 |JLA 590 Research in Public Administration||3 SH|